skrantzman/DNN_Tailwind/README.md

    ```
    code .
    ```
-4. You can open the Terminal window of your code editor for the following steps or continute to run them in the terminal you have open.
+4. You can open the Terminal window of your code editor for the following steps or continue to run them in the terminal you have open.

 5. Install the dependencies need for the framework
    ```